delanc3/PTZ-Optics/README.md

 ---

 # Welcome!
-Hello GCHQ (or NCSC, idk who reads the applications).
 My goal for this project is to make an easily accessible and intuitive controller for PTZ-Optics cameras.
-The backend of the controller is mostly based off the original (IMHO messy) controller build by PTZ-Optics themselves.
+The backend of the controller is loosely based off the original (IMHO messy) controller built by PTZ-Optics themselves.

 ### Contents:
   - [Installation](#installation)